"[Renormalization is] just a stop-gap procedure. There must

 A talk (slides in PDF) on my work given at the University of Dortmund (Germany) on 12 May 2011.
 I got into e-mail correspondence with the Professor, Heinrich Päs, who is writing a popular science book that mentions my great-uncle Willem.
 In the course of our correspondence I managed to invite myself to give a talk on my quantum field theory work - the first in over 20 years.
 The audience was a young crowd of mostly phenomenologists.
 I found, to my slight surprise, that I was pushing at an open door here as the audience seemed to agree with my criticisms of renormalization.
 Whether anything will come of it, I know not, but if I give the talk again then there will be more slides as I had finished the main talk in about half an hour.

 The only academic to have studied my arguments in the last 20 years I am aware of was former Harvard assistant professor Lubos Motl.
 He decided on, I guess, about a minute's examination that what I was doing was Feynman-Dyson perturbation theory in disguise.
+It is actually far simpler.
 Quantum field theory is, admittedly, a difficult subject, but more people ought to know at least the bare essentials.
 I therefore give them here.
 Knowledge of QFT to first-year graduate level is assumed.

 Footnotes (click on the footnote number to return to the relevant point in the text):